cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-workbook/workbook.md

 ## Step 2: Get OVHcloud AI Endpoints Access Token

 !!! warning "API Token Required"
-    This tutorial requires an OVHcloud AI Endpoints access token.
+    This workbook requires an OVHcloud AI Endpoints access token.
 Without this token, you won't be able to access the embedding and LLM APIs.

 ### Access Token Steps